 The fight and flight response is a healthy stress response that allows us to survive particular stressful situations, it has been part of our evolution for thousands of years.
-The stress response becomes unhealthy when it is triggered chronically over long periods of time.
+This stress response becomes unhealthy when it is triggered chronically over long periods of time.

 What are the long term affects of being chronically stressed?

-This fight or flight response is perhaps not as useful to us now as what it was years ago, when we would have been hunting and facing life and death situations on a regular basis.
+Fight or flight response is perhaps not as useful to us now as what it was years ago, when we would have been hunting and facing life and death situations on a regular basis.

-The long-term effects of being chronically stressed can affect the following aspects of your health:
+Long-term effects of being chronically stressed can affect the following aspects of your health:

 - It affects our sleep, due to cortisol impacting on the release of our sleep hormone, melatonin.